 The Sawpit Gully Trail in Arrowtown, New Zealand #newzealand #nzmustdo #queenstownlive #hiking #hike #trail #track #walking #autumn #leaves #goldenPosted by Curtis Simmons on Wednesday, 4 May 2016

-If you are up for some serious walks through nature, try the Arrow River Trail.
+If you are up for some serious walks through nature, try the Arrow River Trail, which is one of the most popular tourist attractions in Arrowtown, New Zealand.
 On this track, no mountain biking and no pets are allowed.
 You can only take a hike through the loop.
-After a charming walk by the Arrow River in an anti clockwise direction, you will reach the Sawpit Gully stream.
+After a charming walk by the Arrow River in an anti-clockwise direction, you will reach the Sawpit Gully stream.
 After reaching the Sawpit Gully, head uphill.
 The climb is to continue till the German Hill and craggy Brow Peak.
 Enjoy the spectacular views of Lake Hayes and the surroundings from here.

 Hiking through the Sawpit Gully Track